 WebAuthn is supported in Chrome, Firefox, and Edge browsers to different degrees.
 All three browsers support credential creation and assertion using a U2F Token (such as Yubico-provided tokens).
 For a full list of desktop and mobile browser compatibility, refer to Browser Compatibility.

-Note: Embedded web browsers may not always support WebAuthn.
+Embedded web browsers do not always support WebAuthn.

 Official FIDO2 certification for Windows Hello is supported as of Windows 10 build 1903 for web browser support on Microsoft Edge, Google Chrome, and Mozilla Firefox.
 Previous versions of Windows 10 use a deprecated implementation of WebAuthn, which is not supported by Okta.